 Agriculture in the Classroom Teacher Supplement Grant

-The Iowa Agriculture Literacy Foundation in partnership with the Iowa Farm Bureau Federation and the Iowa Egg Council offers grants up to $250 to support the integration of agriculture into regular classroom instruction or after school programs with an academic focus.
+The Iowa Agriculture Literacy Foundation in partnership with the Iowa Farm Bureau Federation offers grants up to $250 to support the integration of agriculture into regular classroom instruction or after school programs with an academic focus.
 Agriculture in the Classroom Teacher Supplement Grants are designed to initiate new projects or expand existing projects that promote agriculture literacy in Iowa.
 Grants can be used to fund innovative lessons, activities, classroom resources, guest speakers, outreach programs, field trips and other projects.

 Iowa Excellence in Teaching about Agriculture Award